INCOME FROM HOUSE PROPERTY: CHARGEABILITY

 (e) The question of considering actual rent received/receivable does not arise.
 Consequently, no adjustment is necessary on account of property remaining vacant or unrealized rent.

 (f) Municipal taxes actually paid by the owner during the previous year, in respect of the deemed let out properties, can be claimed as deduction.

 In case of a house property held as stock-in-trade [Section 23(5)]

 (a) In some cases, property consisting of any building or land appurtenant thereto may be held as stock-in-trade, and the whole or any part of the property may not be let out during the whole or any part of the previous year.

 (b) In such cases, the annual value of such property or part of the property shall be NIL.

-(c) This benefit would be available for the period up to one year from the end of the financial year in which the certificate of completion of construction of the property is obtained from the competent authority.
+(c) This benefit would be available for the period up to one year (up to two year - from A.Y 2020-21) from the end of the financial year in which the certificate of completion of construction of the property is obtained from the competent authority.